It shouldn’t come as a surprise that to be efficient, productive or effective, we must master the ability to focus.

 While you may know about the importance of having a strong focus, you may not know how to strengthen it.
 Focus is defined as something upon which attention or activity is concentrated.

-To be able to sharpen your ability to focus, here are seven things you can do, which will ultimately improve your ability to get things done.
+To sharpen your ability to focus, here are seven things you can do, which will ultimately improve your ability to get things done.

 - Develop a plan for your day.
-This is pretty self explanatory.
-Each day, you must know what you’re trying to achieve and what will be the benefits if you do achieve it.
-Knowing why you need to do something is also quite important because the reasons why you’re doing something will keep you motivated if they are for the right reasons.
+This is self explanatory.
+Each day, you must know what you’re trying to achieve and what will be the benefits if you achieve it.
+Knowing why you need to do something is also important because the reasons why you’re doing something will keep you motivated if they’re for the right reasons.

 * Between 8.00am and 11.00am, you work on Project A.